PhilipMillenros/Terraria-Inventory-System/README.md

 # terraria-inventory
-A clone of Terrarias inventory system in Unity
+A Terraria inspired inventory system in Unity